 \section{Introduction}

-From almost a century ago on, observations of kinematics and mass profiles of galaxy clusters \cite{Voigt2006,Zwicky2009,Ettori2013}, as well as the rotation curves of nearby galaxies \cite{Sofue2001,Sofue2017} revealed that about $23\%$ of the mass-energy distribution of the Universe consists of dark matter (DM), which may include baryonic or non-baryonic matter.
-However, the nature of DM is a controversial puzzle in fundamental physics until today.
+For almost a century, observations of kinematics and mass profiles of galaxy clusters \cite{Voigt2006,Zwicky2009,Ettori2013}, and the rotation curves of nearby galaxies \cite{Sofue2001,Sofue2017} revealed that about $23\%$ of the mass-energy distribution of the Universe consists of dark matter (DM), which may include baryonic or non-baryonic matter.
+Up to now, however, the nature of DM has been a controversial puzzle in fundamental physics.
 A number of experimental proposals have been presented in order to solve this puzzle \cite{Bertone2005}.
 The standard model (SM) of particle physics does not include such a candidate for DM.
-Hence, resolving this puzzle is required to go beyond the SM.
+Hence, resolving this puzzle requires going beyond the SM.

-\cite{Undagoitia2015,Berton2005,Buchmueller2017} are three main paths to search for DM.
-Many recent efforts have been focused on applying ground-based and space-based quantum sensors in probing DM as new detection tools \cite{Carney2021,Carne2021,Belenchia2022}.
-For example, atom interferometers \cite{Abend2019,Geiger2020} play a complementing role in DM detection in comparison with prevalent directions.
-The most important feature of atom interferometers is the possibility of detecting low DM masses \cite{D2022}.
-Recently, atom interferometers have been used for detecting ultralight DM coupled to photon or electron.
+Direct detection experiments \cite{Undagoitia2015}, indirect detection observations \cite{Berton2005}, and direct production at particle colliders \cite{Buchmueller2017} are the three main methods to go looking for DM.
+Several recent efforts have been targeted at applying ground-based and space-based quantum sensors as new detection tools \cite{Carney2021,Carne2021,Belenchia2022}.
+For example, atom interferometers \cite{Abend2019,Geiger2020} play a complementary role in DM detection in comparison with prevalent directions.
+The most vital feature of atom interferometers is the possibility of detecting low DM masses \cite{D2022}.
+Recently, atom interferometers have been used for detecting ultralight DM coupled to photons or electrons.
 The basic notion of these works is that DM will scatter from atoms moving in the interferometer.
 Such scattering induces decoherence and phase shift \cite{D2022}.
-Therefore, DM detection in atom interferometers is performed by two main observables: the visibility as the decoherence measure of the system; and the phase as the path differences measure between two arms of the interferometer \cite{D2022,Riedel2013}.
+Therefore, DM detection in atom interferometers is performed by two main observables: visibility as the decoherence measure of the system, and phase as the path differences measure between two arms of the interferometer \cite{D2022,Riedel2013}.